mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 **Key Details (Expanded):**
 - Leading expert on pre-Worldrend history
 - Secretly investigating House Blackwood's fall
-- Knows more about Unbound than she should
+- Knows more about shadow cults than she should
 - Employs network of student researchers
 - Has contacts in both kingdoms
 - Often in danger due to discoveries